ba-la-murali/AlphaByte-1.0-Hackathon/README.md

 ## How to Use:
 1. Clone this repository to your local machine.
 2. Install dependencies using `pip install -r requirements.txt`.
+3. Rename .env.example to .env and fill in your API keys appropriately in the .env file.
-3. Set up environment variables for API keys:
+4. Set up environment variables for API keys:
    - `NEWS_API`: News API key.
    - `OPEN_AI_KEY`: OpenAI API key.
-4. Run the application using `streamlit run app.py`.
+5. Run the application using `streamlit run app.py`.
-5. Enter your name, investment queries, and risk parameters.
+6. Enter your name, investment queries, and risk parameters.
-6. Click on buttons to fetch news, clear inputs, or generate reports.
+7. Click on buttons to fetch news, clear inputs, or generate reports.
+8. Download PDF reports with analysis results.

 ## Directory Structure:
 - `app.py`: Main script for the Streamlit web application.